michaelryo/michaelryo/README.md

 ### Send me a message!

-- I am open for collaborations, so if you find my work interesting feel free to send me a message!
-Even if you don't, send me a message anyway!
-Here is where you can find me:

-- I am open for any Junior/Graduate Job.
+- I am open for any Software Developer Job.
 Here is where you can find me:
 <p>
   <a href="https://www.linkedin.com/in/michael-ryo-72085218a/"><img alt="Linkedin" src="https://img.shields.io/badge/linkedin-0077B5?logo=linkedin&logoColor=white&style=for-the-badge" /></a>
 </p>